CurtainUp

 Despite the large cadre of enthusiasts to insure one or another Shaw production playing somewhere at all times, Shaw is often accused of talkiness that gives his plays the flavor of debates.
 The Berkshire Theatre Festival's apt revival of Candida (it was part of the first season of the venerable Festival's first season 80 years ago) does not totally escape that not uncommon "all talk and no play"a complaint.
 Yet, thanks to the Festival's handsome staged, well acted production, this more than a century old domestic comedy falling within the rubrik of Shaw's pleasant plays, manages to remain remarkably fresh, relevant and entertaining.

 For those unfamiliar with the story, it confirms that Shaw was way ahead of the curve in his appreciation of women as more than decorative chatelaines.
 Candida is a marital triangle very much à la Shaw.
-The Reverend James Mavor Morell (Michael Gill) is a pastor with an increasingly high profile as a dynamic and much in demand public speaker, notwithstanding the fact that he's essentially a "moralist windbag" with what he has to say not really adding up to anything all that substantial.
+The Reverend James Mavor Morell (Michel Gill) is a pastor with an increasingly high profile as a dynamic and much in demand public speaker, notwithstanding the fact that he's essentially a "moralist windbag" with what he has to say not really adding up to anything all that substantial.
 (Think of some of our present day politicians whose well-educated wives tend to minimize their own careers and put the marital corporation's larger aims above their own needs).

 As the play opens Morrell's wife Candida (Jayne Atkinson, who's also Gill's off-stage wife) is returning from a three week holiday.
 She is accompanied by a the well-born, super sensitive eighteen-year-old poet, Eugene Marchbanks (Finn Wittrock), who's become a family friend.
 But Marchbank, for all his childlike awkwardness turns out to be the catalyst to disrupt the domestic tranquility of the Morell household, exposing in just one day, years of a man taking his wife's love for granted and that wife keeping any discontent under wraps.